Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 ## STMicroelectronics B-U585I-IOT02A board

 The [STMicroelectronics B-U585I-IOT02A](https://www.keil.arm.com/boards/stmicroelectronics-b-u585i-iot02a-revc-c3bc599/) board is based on a Cortex-M33 processor.
+For using the integrated ST-Link install the [ST-Link USB driver](https://www.st.com/en/development-tools/stsw-link009.html) or your computer and update the firmware.

 ## Projects

-The `SDS.csolution.yml` application is configured for the targets [Alif AppKit-E7-AIML](https://www.keil.arm.com/boards/alif-semiconductor-appkit-e7-aiml-gen-2-140e28d/guide/) or [AVH-SSE-300](https://github.com/ARM-software/AVH) FVP simulation models.
+The `SDS.csolution.yml` application is configured for the targets [ST B-U585I-IOT02A board-E7-AIML](https://www.keil.arm.com/boards/alif-semiconductor-appkit-e7-aiml-gen-2-140e28d/guide/) or [AVH-SSE-300](https://github.com/ARM-software/AVH) FVP simulation models.
 It contains wto projects.

 - **`DataTest.cproject.yml`**: Verifies the SDSIO interface on hardware.
 - **`AlgorithmTest.cproject.yml`**: Verifies a Motion Recognition ML algorithm with recording and playback of SDS data files.

-## Layer Type: Board
+## Layer Type: Board and Layer Type: SDSIO

 The board layer implements the Hardware Abstraction Layer (HAL) layer.
 Depending on the active target that is selected, a different board layers with I/O interfaces is used:

-- `Board/B-U585I-IOT02A/Board.clayer.yml` uses the **USB Interface** for SDS file I/O on the development board.
+- `Board/B-U585I-IOT02A/Board.clayer.yml` and `sdsio_usb.clayer.yml` use the **USB Interface** for SDS file I/O on the development board.
-- `Board/Corstone-300/Board.clayer.yml' uses the **VSI Interface** for SDS file I/O on AVH.
+- `Board/Corstone-300/Board.clayer.yml` and `sdsio_fvp.clayer.yml` use the **VSI Interface** for SDS file I/O on AVH FVP simulation.

+## Layer Type: Edge Impulse layer

+This layer contains the ML model that is used in the `AlgorithmTest.cproject.yml`.

 ## Projects

 - **`DataTest.cproject.yml`**: Verifies SDSIO interface on hardware.
-- **`AlgorithmTest.cproject.yml`**: Verifies a EI Continuous Motion Recognition algorithm with recording (on hardware only) and playback of SDS data files.
+- **`AlgorithmTest.cproject.yml`**: Verifies a Continuous Motion Recognition algorithm with recording (on hardware only) and playback of SDS data files.

 ## Build Targets